American Airlines threatens to cancel some Boeing Max orders

 The situation underscores the strain facing airlines during the coronavirus pandemic.
 It has grown more difficult and expensive for them to finance planes.
 American’s negotiating stance doesn’t reflect a loss of confidence in the plane’s safety, the sources said.

-Boeing took more than 5,000 orders for the Max before crashes in Indonesia and Ethiopia killed 346 people and led regulators around the world to ground all Max jets.
+The Max was Boeing’s best-selling plane before crashes in Indonesia and Ethiopia killed 346 people and led regulators around the world to ground all Max jets.

 The coronavirus pandemic has compounded Boeing’s problems by causing a sharp drop in air travel and a loss of interest in new planes.
 Nearly 40% of the world’s passenger jets are idled, according to aviation data supplier Cirium, as most airlines have more planes than they need until travel recovers.